earthly/earthly/docs/guides/multi-platform.md

 * Give us feedback on [Slack](https://earthly.dev/slack) in the `#multi-platform` channel.
 {% endhint %}

 Earthly has the ability to perform builds for multiple platforms, in parallel.
+This page walks through setting up your system to support emulation as well as through a few simple examples of how to use this feature.

 Currently only `linux` is supported as the build platform OS.
 Building with Windows containers will be available in a future version of Earthly.